Created by Xvision

 With a flexible, lower cost, easy-to-deploy C-Power AOPS, ROVs and AUVs can tap into unlimited and reliable ocean energy via topside or sea floor charging to reach their full potential — longer deployments, enhanced operating capabilities, and true autonomy.

-To learn more about what AOPS support of an AUV looks like in practice, read our press release on the SeaRAY AOPS supporting a Saab Sabertooth AUV at our demonstration conducted in partnership with the U.S. Department of Energy and U.S. Navy.
+To learn more about what AOPS support of an AUV looks like in practice, read our press release on the SeaRAY™ AOPS supporting a Saab Sabertooth AUV at our demonstration conducted in partnership with the U.S. Department of Energy and U.S. Navy.

 Image courtesy of Saab Seaeye

 Just as electrification is taking hold on land, it is also happening in the ocean.
 Remote and autonomously controlled operating equipment powered by electricity has the potential to stay “on the job” longer and with a lower operating risk profile, thereby reducing costs while increasing performance and safety.
-Another major benefit of going all-electric is the ability to provide real-time, condition-based monitoring and performance data.
+Another major benefit of going all-electric is the ability to deliver real-time, condition-based monitoring and performance data.

 Uncrewed Surface Vessels